 For many people, the type of interaction exemplified above as calling-in is highly preferred because it so often has been effective in attending to some of the reasons that motivate us to speak up in those moments.
 Calling-in has the potential of expressing intensity, of helping the speaker and those impacted be fully seen for the depth of their experiences.
 Calling-in from a needs-based frame is grounded in fully acknowledging the impact of individual choices and systemic structures, without demonizing the actor, the person whose behavior and choices stimulated so much pain in another.
 By combining care and critical awareness, there is a greater possibility that the actor would be willing to engage in dialogue, to accept responsibility for the impact of their actions and even perhaps be motivated to attempt to engage with more structural change.
 Since for many people, calling-in is generally a more effective strategy than calling-out to attend to such important goals, it’s easy to appreciate why so much energy goes towards helping develop the awareness and skills to more effectively call-in someone.
 However, even as we work towards supporting our capacity to see each other’s humanity, to call-in during those moments of pain, it is imperative that we find ways to also understand and appreciate what might lead someone to call-out rather than in.
 We need to find ways to offer our full empathic acceptance to the person who calls-out, just as open-heartedly as we do to the person who calls-in.
 Otherwise, we run the very real risk of subtly creating a coercive environment in which there is pressure on the person who has just experienced immense pain to immediately choose a form of response that requires commitment, awareness, and some degree of healing from trauma in order to be accessible in the best of times, let alone in those circumstances when one is reeling and in shock.
 It can easily become yet another occasion in which the needs and norms of the dominant culture are prioritized over care for those people who have borne the invisible brunt of such norms.

 It is clear that, just like the tsunami or the ocean waves, neither calling-out nor calling-in are either inherently good or inherently bad.
 They each serve important purposes.
 When I’ve called someone out, it has provided an immediate release of unbearable frustration, grief and hopelessness, often surfacing as anger.
 Calling-out makes it abundantly clear that I’m in pain, that something you did had a huge impact on me.
 Whether or not you intended this impact, it’s undeniable that the impact was there, even if it’s spoken in a way that you can’t hear.
-Calling-out centers our attention on the person who is hurt, the person who needs our care, so at least others can give it, if not you.
+Calling-out centers our attention on the person who is hurt, the person who needs our care, so at least others can offer that care, if not the person who stimulated the pain.
 It is not concerned with making things palatable and soothing for you when you are the person committing the action.
 Coming from raw authenticity, calling-out is an action that attempts to preserve relationships by inviting care and attention on those who experience impact that is often ignored, in hopes that meaningful change can come from some hard truths being named.
-Calling-out trusts there is enough resiliency and support in the system that my true, authentic expression can be heard, that you can take care of yourself, I can take care of me and our community as a whole will be better for knowing this was named and more able to support me now and you later to learn and shift behavior.
+Calling-out trusts there is enough resiliency and support in the system that my true, authentic expression can be heard, that you can take care of yourself and I can take care of me so that our community as a whole will be better for knowing this was named and be more able to support me now and you later to learn and shift behavior.

 Next, in some communities, authenticity and a fullness of expression is what lands as genuine caring.
 One woman of color told me how she had spent decades of her life smiling politely and shutting up when people made racist comments because she didn’t care enough about the people making those comments to want to engage with them.
 She only called-out someone when she did not want to “write the person off” and was willing to trust her pain could be received, and the relationship strengthened, by speaking out.
 Calling-out can thus be an expression of trust in your capacity to hear me, and a desire to bring authentic expression and the possibility of repair and healing to the relationship.
 I may in fact be baffled that those needs are not seen and responded to, and dismayed when it appears someone is wounded by the calling-out rather than taking up the trust and the invitation for dialogue it represents, however implicitly.